 This renovation transforms the historic Jesuit residence into a student residence hall to support the long-term goal of housing 90 percent of the campus’ undergraduate population.

 The Oxford Road project is the new front door for visitors to Emory University.

-Ayers Saint Gross is the master planner and housing designer for three phases of housing each with 400 beds for a total of 1200 beds.
+Ayers Saint Gross is the master planner and housing designer for three phases of an ideal living-learning environment with 1200 beds.

 Laurel Hall aligns with the guiding principles of the campus master plan and imparts a strong sense of vibrancy, tradition, and community to the residential precinct.